Amman in One Day: the perfect Amman itinerary

 Amman has plenty of places to stay.
 If you are staying only one day in Amman I recommend to choose a centrally located option.
 Cliff hostel and the Jordan Tower hotel are long standing backpackers favourites.
 For slightly more comfort you also have the Zaman ya Zaman boutique hotel and the boutique hotel Amman.

-All of these are within walking distance of the Roman theatre and Al Balad downtown for Amman’s best restaurants.
+All of these are within walking distance of the Roman theatre and Al Balad downtown for the best restaurants.

 Where to eat

 I already mentioned the top food experiences not to miss when you have only one day in Amman.
-Of all of these, make sure you don’t miss the legendary Hashem restaurant in Al Balad downtown area.
+Out of all of these, make sure you don’t miss the legendary Hashem restaurant in Al Balad downtown area.

 How to get around